rishav4101/10daysofcode-stock_prediction/notes.md

 ## So What exactly are we going to make?
 In these 10 days of Code we will be using ML, taming the Stock market.
-We'll create an application which will predict Stock Prices of a company using **LTSM**(Long Term Short Memory Model).
-(Rishav thora aur explain kar dena yeh wala part)
+We'll create an application which will predict Stock Prices of a company using Supervised Machine Learning.

 We will use libraries like `numpy`, `pandas`, `matplotlib`, `sklearn` and a few others.
 You may have heard about these libraries or you may be encountering their names for the first time and it may seem like jargon but don't worry, we will walkthrough all of them and make you familiar with them